njovin/tallyspace-docs/index.rst

 .. _TallySpace: http://www.tallyspace.com/

 The documentation is organized into two sections: Ballot Administration and Voting.
-We suggest that vote administrators read both sections to thoroughly understand how the system works.
+We suggest that accont & ballot administrators read both sections to thoroughly understand how the system works.

 Support is always available via `support@tallyspace.com`_.
-OK

 .. _support@tallyspace.com: mailto:support@tallyspace.com